vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ### Define the function

-Let's have a look at the actual function implementation in `ExecuteFunctionOverride`.
-We just build a `CustomListObjectElement` instance, which represents a single table row, or to be more precise, a key/value pair collection.
+In the function definition, , `CustomListObjectElement` instance, which represents a single table row, or to be more precise, a key/value pair collection.

 {% highlight csharp %}
 else if (context.FunctionName.Equals("GetACat", StringComparison.InvariantCultureIgnoreCase))